Overview: Competitive program open to all 12 year olds and stronger 11 and 10 year old players on a 60ft diamond

 - Intentional Walks– Intentional walks are not permitted.

 - Mercy Rule 4.10 - (This rule is included because Little League allows optional enforcement.)
-If after four (4) innings, one team has a lead of ten (10) runs or more, the manager of the team with the least runs MAY concede the victory to the opponent.
+If after four (4) innings (or three (3) and one half innings if the home team is ahead), one team has a lead of ten (10) runs or more, the game shall be declared a "mercy" victory for the leading team.
 If the visiting team has the lead, the home team must bat in its half of the inning.

 Note: LL Rules provide an option at the League level, not individual Managers/games.

-- Curfew/ Time Limit - No inning is to start after 8:00 PM.
+- Curfew/ Time Limit - No inning is to start after 7:45 PM (spring and fall; 8:00 PM in summer).
 If another game is scheduled to follow, NO game shall last more than 2½ hours.
-Do not start an inning if the game will last past 2 ½ hours.

 - On Deck: In accordance with section 1.08 NOTE 1: “The on-deck position is not permitted…”